Roth Conversions

 That was a good (long) discussion about whether you can do partial Roth conversions.

-Roth conversions will likely always be allowed because the government and the taxpayer like it.
-The government likes it because they get their money now, and people like it because of tax-free growth.
+Roth conversions will likely always be allowed because the government and the taxpayer like them.
+The government likes them because they get their money now, and people like them because of tax-free growth.

 If you make more than 400k a year, your ability to do any Roth conversions in the future may be limited.
 However, if that is just a W2 wage limit, there will be plenty of ways to get around it, even for the wealthy.